-After twelve years of being known as St. Gianna's Women's Homes (SGWH), dedicated to caring for the women and children in our 24 apartments alongside St. Gianna's West, which serves clients primarily in Hastings, we have begun expanding our services to better serve our communities.
+After twelve years of being known as St. Gianna's Women's Homes (SGWH), dedicated to caring for the women and children in our 24 apartments, we have begun expanding our services to better serve our communities.
 As we widen our horizons, we are also receiving a new not so unfamiliar name.
 To include all of the work we are doing at all four of our locations, our domestic violence and crisis pregnancy services will now be known as the St. Gianna Program (SGP).
-This change allows us to include our apartment complex in Lincoln (St. Gianna Women's Home), our current & expanding program in Hastings, any services provided in Auburn and Imperial, our new crisis response services in Lincoln, and all of the many projects that we have underway.
+This change allows us to include our apartment complex in Lincoln (St. Gianna Women's Home), any services provided in Hastings, Auburn, and Imperial, our new crisis response services in Lincoln, and all of the many projects that we have underway.
 It's a busy and exciting time to be a part of the SGP mission, and we thank all of our volunteers, donors, and staff that make it possible.

 Together, we assist women and their families fleeing domestic violence or who are being coerced into having an abortion.
 Each family is provided a safe and secure environment to deal with the trauma caused by the abuse, become self-sufficient and learn to develop healthy relationships in the future.
 Though it serves women of all faiths in the Diocese of Lincoln, SGP will not make any recommendations or referrals contrary to the Catholic faith and is staffed by the Marian Sisters.
 In addition to housing, Catholic Social Services of Southern Nebraska provides education, employment, and counseling services for families left homeless because of domestic violence.